Tracardi/tracardi-api/docs/integration/js/context.md

     Sending cookies and localStorage data can lead to data explosion in Tracardi database.
 Each customer may have different cookies and local data that will lead to the 1000 fields per record limit in elastic.
 This will stop writing new sessions to the system.

+### Customer GEO location

+By setting the __context.location__ to true, system will try to catch geo location on client side.

 ### Event performance metrics